broapps-team/focusnexus/privacy.md

-## Privacy Policy for FocusNexus
+## Privacy Policy for WiseSense
-Effective Date: Feb 15, 2026 Contact: broapps.team@gmail.com
+Effective Date: Feb 23, 2026 Contact: broapps.team@gmail.com

-FocusNexus app helps you create and track medications and care items.
+WiseSense app helps you create and track medications and care items.

 ### What We Collect
 We do not collect personal data from your device or account.